michligtenberg/BBQ-Simulator-2020/README.md

 using Unity and simple physics scripting, also includes a script for grabbing objects Gmod style.

-Download of the excecutable can be found @ releases.
+download of the excecutable can be found @ releases.

+project files are on an old external hard drive, will try to upload these asap.